sivakumar-sivaprakasam/simple_twitter_rest_api/README.md

 tweet_id uuid not null references test.tweets(id));
 ```

-In my case, I have used custom schema named ==test==.
+In my case, I have used custom schema named **test**.
 When you create environment variable, make sure you pass the schema name in the URL

 Ex: